solliancenet/dp-203-v2/labs/05/README.md

     ![The query output is displayed.](media/spark-grouped-top-purchases-total-items.png "Grouped top total items output")

-## Integrating SQL and Spark pools in Azure Synapse Analytics
+## Exercise 4: Integrating SQL and Spark pools in Azure Synapse Analytics

-Tailwind Traders wants to write to the SQL database assodicated with dedicated SQL pool after performing data engineering tasks in Spark, then reference that SQL database as a source for joining with Spark dataframes that contain data from other files.
+Tailwind Traders wants to write to the SQL database associated with dedicated SQL pool after performing data engineering tasks in Spark, then reference that SQL database as a source for joining with Spark dataframes that contain data from other files.

 You decide to use the Apache Spark to Synapse SQL connector to efficiently transfer data between Spark databases and SQL databases in Azure Synapse.

 Transferring data between Spark databases and SQL databases can be done using JDBC.
 However, given two distributed systems such as Spark pools and SQL pools, JDBC tends to be a bottleneck with serial data transfer.

 The Apache Spark pool to Synapse SQL connector is a data source implementation for Apache Spark.
 It uses the Azure Data Lake Storage Gen2 and PolyBase in dedicated SQL pools to efficiently transfer data between the Spark cluster and the Synapse SQL instance.

+### Task 1: Update notebook

 1. We have been using Python code in these cells up to this point.
 If we want to use the Apache Spark pool to Synapse SQL connector (`sqlanalytics`), one option is to create a temporary view of the data within the dataframe.
 Execute the following in a new cell to create a view named `top_purchases`: